MPEG Future – to give MPEG the right future

 SC 4x should continue WG 11’s open-minded approach to collaboration with client communities and groups operating in related domains.
 For the latter, the instrument of Joint Working Groups should be widely adopted.

-The National Body of Italy (ITNB), the originator of this proposal, should hold the secretariat of SC 4x.
+The National Body of Italy (ITNB), the originator of this proposal, should hold the secretariat of SC 4x (MPEG Future, however, invites other NBs to step up as candidates for the SC4x secretariat).
 ITNB has confirmed that it will

 - Nominate the MPEG convenor as SC 4x chair;